Structural Requirements for Solar Panels: Essential Factors to Consider

 Minimum Design Loads Specification

 An essential aspect of the structural requirements for solar panels is the specification of minimum design loads.
 These ensure the solar panel mounting system will be able to withstand various stressors, such as wind, snow, and seismic activity.
 This document from the American Society of Civil Engineers (ASCE) is ASCE 7-10: Minimum Design Loads for Buildings and Other Structures.
-This standard would provide a satisfactory basis for developing local codes and standards to define these loads.
+This standard would provide a good basis for developing local codes and standards to define these loads.

 If you were establishing minimum design load criteria, you would likely consider:

-Dead Load: The weight of the solar panels, mounting structure, and other components that comprise the PV system.
+• Dead Load: The weight of the solar panels, mounting structure and other components that comprise the PV system.

-Live Load: Any incidental load to the structure, such as maintenance personnel, tools, or equipment while in installation and service.
+• Live Load: Any incidental load to the structure, such as maintenance personnel, tools, or equipment while in installation and service.

-Wind Load: The wind loading on the solar panels and mounting, considering their location, height, and exposure to sun.
+• Wind Load: The wind loading on the solar panels and mounting, considering their location, height, and exposure to sun.

-Snow Load: The snow and ice load potential on the solar panels or structure.
+• Snow Load: The snow and ice load potential on the solar panels or structure.

-Seismic Load: From loads that could be imposed due to seismic activity.
+• Seismic Load: from loads that could be imposed due to seismic activity.
 Given the location and soil type.

 Material and Construction Specifications